eaasi/user-handbook/source/overview/architecture.rst

 Client
 ----------

-An EaaS client provides an web/browser-based interface for users to interact with Emulation-as-a-Service through RESTful HTTP requests.
+An EaaS client provides an web/browser-based interface for users to interact with Emulation-as-a-Service through `RESTful HTTP requests <https://openslx.gitlab.io/eaas-api-docs/master/emil/index.html>`_.
 This Handbook is primarily concerned with the "EaaSI Client" designed by PortalMedia that allows for importing, saving, and documenting legacy software and content in emulated computing environments.

 .. note::
   There is also the "Demo Client" used by OpenSLX to initially design, implement, and demonstrate new features for the EaaS back-end platform.
 EaaSI users may still encounter this client at times, such as using the :ref:`"Try EaaSI"<container_setup>` Docker images.
 Please refer to the :ref:`demo_client` section of this Handbook for questions about using this interface.